Properties of current sheets in two-dimensional tearing-mediated incompressible magnetohydrodynamic turbulence: Results

 \subsection{Identification of current sheets}

 To quantify the properties of the current sheets, it is necessary to accurately identify the current sheets.
 We develop an algorithm similar to that described in \citep{zhdankin2013statistical}, and we briefly describe our algorithm here.
 We start from finding the grid point corresponding to $\max(\left| J_z \right|)$ throughout the whole domain, excluding regions already marked as current sheets.
 Then we run a recursive, depth-first search algorithm to check the four neighboring grid points.
 The algorithm returns when all the neighboring points have $\left| J_z \right| \leq 0.1 \max(\left| J_z \right|)$, and we mark the continuous set of data points as one single current sheet.
+The threshold influences the area of the identified current sheet: a lower value leads to a larger current sheet area.
+There is no standard for this threshold, but 0.1 is good enough to identify coherent current sheets, as will be shown by Figures~\ref{fig:Jz2D_filling_factor_etc} and \ref{fig:evolution_single_CS}.
 This current-sheet search is repeated until all the current sheets with peak-$\left| J_z \right|$ larger than $0.1 \max_{global}(\left| J_z \right|)$ are identified, where $\max_{global}(\left| J_z \right|)$ is the maximum $\left| J_z \right|$ in the whole simulation domain.
-In Figure~\ref{fig:Jz2D_filling_factor_etc}(a), we show the same plot as Figure~\ref{fig:evolution_Jz_2D}(c) and mark the identified current sheets in yellow ($J_z>0$) and green ($J_z<0$).
-It shows that the algorithm works well, and most of the identified current sheets exist between the interacting large-scale ``eddies'', i.e. near the eddy boundaries.
+Obviously, the threshold affects the total number of current sheets identified.
+We select 0.1 such that a sufficient number of current sheets are identified for solid statistics, while it does not take too long to run the algorithm.
+In Figure~\ref{fig:Jz2D_filling_factor_etc}(a), we show the same plot as Figure~\ref{fig:evolution_Jz_2D}(c) and mark the identified current sheets in magenta ($J_z>0$) and green ($J_z<0$).
+It shows that the algorithm works well, and most of the identified current sheets exist between the interacting large-scale ``eddies'', i.e. near the eddy boundaries, as pointed out by \citet{papini2019can} in their Hall-MHD and hybrid Particle-in-Cell simulations.
 However, we note that, as the turbulence develops, there are many regions with strong current density but are ``broken'' instead of being coherent structures.
 Thus, we further refine the current sheet lists by discarding regions with less than 20 data points.